War Machine (2026 film): Production

-In November 2021, Patrick Hughes had been hired to write and directed an action science fiction film titled War Machine at Lionsgate, with Alan Ritchson cast in the lead role.
-In September 2024, Dennis Quaid, Stephan James, Jai Courtney, Esai Morales, Keiynan Lonsdale, and Daniel Webber rounded out the cast of the film, with Netflix acquiring the distribution rights from Lionsgate.
+Patrick Hughes came up with the idea for War Machine in 2017.
+In November 2021, it was reported that Hughes had been hired to write and direct the film at Lionsgate.
+Alan Ritchson was cast in the lead role in March 2024.
+In September 2024, Dennis Quaid, Stephan James, Jai Courtney, Esai Morales, Keiynan Lonsdale, and Daniel Webber rounded out the cast of the film.